ConnerMcCabe/JS-Algorithms/README.md

     alphabetical characters and spaces, spaces only present with multiple words and will only contain a single space
 ### D10- Romanize
     given a positive number, return a string that contains the Roman Numeral representation of the integer
+### D11- FirstRecurringCharacter
+    given an array, determine if there are any characters that are repeated within and return the first character

 ## Notes-
 problem solving strategies-